-The M. bovis programme aims to:
+Establishing the M. bovis programme

 In 2017, MPI took action to contain M. bovis and set up a response under the Biosecurity Act 1993.